More Common Law materials.

 jurisprudence.

-Rome is the grandest empire presented in the great
+Rome is the grandest empire presented in the great spectacle of the

-the southeast bank of the lower course of the Tiber, Rome extended her
+southeast bank of the lower course of the Tiber, Rome extended her

 territorial dominions to the Pillars of Hercules on the west, to the